Naautilus/new-engine/README.md

 <img width="2755" height="811" alt="new-engine" src="https://github.com/user-attachments/assets/cbe4eecc-ebf4-4a9e-acee-2179f0b5ab42" />

 An executable (/bin/main.exe) is available for Windows x86-64.
 You will need OpenGL and GLFW installed.
 I run it with MSYS2 MinGW64.

-Run it with the argument:
+Run it with the arguments:

 ```./main.exe -scenario ground```